 We all must follow the guidelines and expectations to ensure the health and safety of our entire campus community:

 All students should be educated on the policies and guidelines regarding registered events with alcohol and should understand the following:

 - While all students are invited to participate in social gatherings, only those 21+ are permitted to possess or consume alcohol.

-- Event Directors are trained on leadership and liability to be able to register and host events with alcohol.
+- Event Directors are trained on leadership and liability to be able to register and host events with alcohol in the residence halls.
 One or two event directors will be at the door of the event and another one or two event directors will be circulating the event.
 All event directors will be present, sober, and visible by wearing a yellow bandanna.
 They will be available throughout the event should any issues arise.

-- All registered events end at 1am in both Reimert and Main Street Houses.
+- Registered events end at 12am on Thursday nights and 1am on Friday and Saturday nights in both Reimert and Main Street Houses.
 Quiet hours begin across campus at 2am on the weekends.
 When Event Directors attempt to close down an event, be respectful of their requests to quietly head home.

 - All registered events must provide food and non-alcoholic drinks for guests to ensure options for all are available and to mitigate risk for those who choose to drink alcohol.
 If you are unsure where the food or non-alcoholic drinks are, ask the Event Director.